JENNIFER LINDSAY

 HOW DO WE (SPEAK) LIKE A PALACE

-i am actively developing HOW DO WE (SPEAK) LIKE A PALACE and am seeking funding for workshopping, choreography, and set design. workshops with the sound and dance-theatre community are planned for january 2026, a deep listening session with the public is planned for february 2026, and performances are planned for august 2026.
+i am actively developing HOW DO WE (SPEAK) LIKE A PALACE and am seeking funding for choreography and set design. a series of deep listening sessions with the public are planned for early 2027, and performances are planned for June 2027.

 electroacoustic composer: graeme dyck